1j01/react-script/README.md

 # ReactScript

-An elegant DSL for React
-for use with CoffeeScript
+An elegant, flexible DSL for React for use with CoffeeScript
 (and maybe other languages)